shadow89x/Portfolio/README.md

 This is Project only for demonstration.
 Detailed work progress or description can see in the corresponding repository in github/shadow89x

-1. Healthcare_Documents_Clustering_With_Pytesseract_OCR : Transform Pdf files, preprocessing, and extract text from images.
+1. KMeans_clustering_of_medical_documents : Transform Pdf files, preprocessing, and extract text from images.
 Finding optimal cluster size and do clustering documents with Kmeans clustering. https://github.com/shadow89x/Healthcare_Documents_Clustering_With_Pytesseract_OCR

 2. 6Months_Record_Of_Hotjar : Visualizing, This was live project which converted to be fully anonymized using Faker package.